 This may seem like an obvious consideration, but you’ll want to dress in something comfortable the day of your oral surgery.
 It’s also a good idea to wear short sleeves so the dental team can easily access your arm for IV anesthesia if that’s part of your procedure.
 Leave necklaces at home, and don’t wear anything that fits tightly around your neck, like a scarf or tie.

-Since immediately following oral surgery, you may want to take it easy and rest for a few hours, the dentists don’t mind if you come dressed in comfortable attire.
+Since immediately following oral surgery, you may want to take it easy and rest for a few hours, the dentist doesn’t mind if you come dressed in comfortable attire.
 Here at Volterra Dental, your comfort throughout the whole experience is one of our top priorities.

 If you have questions about specific types of oral surgeries, we’re happy to talk to you.
 Feel free to give us a call or schedule a consultation online.
 At our Los Alamitos office, we have the latest technologies and practice the latest dental techniques to improve your oral health and get you back on your feet efficiently.